The 10 Types of People You Meet at Every Super Bowl Party

 The teams change, but the party stays the same

 A few years ago, I was at a Super Bowl party.
 The game was classic, but my friend found his own endless chatter far more thrilling.
 When an ad came on, I turned to answer some of his 1,472 comments.
 “Shhh!” he interrupted me.
 “I’m watching the commercial!”
 This dolt is just one of the many types you’ll meet at a Super Bowl party—here are the others.
+If your team isn't playing this year, here are some other things you can tackle on game day.

 She’s under the impression she’s been invited to a party and not to watch a football game.
 Sample phrase: “So, how many Oscar-nominated films have you seen?”